aham-oudeis/Training/launch_school/Programming_Foundations/Notes/written_assessment.md

 1. in `line 1` the local variable `words` is initiialized to the array `["jump", "trip", "laugh", "run", "talk"]`.
 2. in `line 3` the local variable `new_array` is initialized to the return value of calling `map` method on the array `words` point to and passing the `do..end` block.
-3. Each iteration, the block returns a boolean by testing iff the element starts with the letter `'t'`.
+3. Each iteration, the block returns a boolean by testing if the element starts with the letter `'t'`.
 4. since the `map` method returns a new array populated with the return values of the block, it returns `[false, true, false, false, true]`.
 5. This returned value is what `new_array` points to.
 6. When we pass `new_array` to the `p` method in `line 7`, it outputs `[false, true, false, false, true]` and returns the same object.